Emergency Chest Pain & Heart Center

 The Emergency Room and Trauma Center is open 24-hours-a-day, seven days a week.
 The entrance is located off of Cantara Street, across from the main parking structure on Etiwanda Avenue.
 The phone number for emergency services is 818-885-5396.

 The trauma center at Northridge Hospital Medical Center is verified as a Level II Trauma Center by the Verification Review Committee (VRC), an ad hoc committee of the Committee on Trauma (COT) of the American College of Surgeons (ACS).
 This achievement recognizes the trauma center's dedication to providing the highest levels of clinical quality to injured patients.
+We are designated by Los Angeles County as a Pediatric Medical Center so now 9-1-1 Valley pediatric patients are taken to the right ER the first time.

 The Emergency Medical Services of Los Angeles County has selected Northridge Hospital as one of the first Emergency Heart Centers in LA County.
 The designation as a SRC (STEMI Receiving Center) ensures the best possible survival from a heart attack through earlier definitive diagnosis and treatment.
 This new protocol is being watched by the nation as the new gold standard in heart care.